DIRECTOR’S REPORT, DECEMBER 2015

-APPLICATIONS TO INDEPENDENT SCHOOLS – If you are applying your child to an independent school, please have the teacher recommendation forms to us by December 23 in order to guarantee that we will get them in by the deadline.
+APPLICATION TO INDEPENDENT SCHOOLS – If you are applying your child to a private school for the fall of 2016, please get the teacher recommendation forms to us by December 23.
+Otherwise we cannot guarantee completion by the deadline.
+Thanks.

 DRAMATIC PLAY is central to children’s healthy development and learning during the preschool years.
 Our Dramatic Play area is extremely popular and we are able to observe the QH-children pretending to become someone or something different from themselves and make up situations and actions that go along with the role they choose on a daily basis.
 We can hear them negotiate roles, agree on a topic, and cooperate to portray different situations.
 Watching a child pretending to, for example, talk on the phone to the doctor about her/his sick child gives us a little glimpse into what amazing observers children are themselves.
 They are trying to make sense of their environment and find their place in the world.
 They do that by watching people around them at home, in school and their larger community and also through books and media.
 Often we can see them recreate life experiences, sometimes trying to cope with, for example, their fears by acting out roles and situations that worry them.
 For example a child that anticipates going to his/her check-up at the doctor’s office can pretend to be the doctor.
 By assuming this role, the child can switch from feeling out of control to being in charge.